uvtc/scatter-plot-by-date/README.md

 =============

 You'll need to have Python v3 installed, plus the matplotlib library.
-To install matplotlib, use your OS's package manager.
-On Debian, that would be:
+To install matplotlib, use your OS's package manager; on Debian, that's:

     apt install python3-matplotlib